patchbae/jekyll-now/_posts/Energy/18-02-06-Kinetic-Light.md

 #### The Build

 So the first step in created our jumprope-powered light involved figuring out a way to attach the rope to the shaft of the motor.
-We went with the idea of attaching the shaft to a circular piece of wood using a mounting hub, and then cutting an offset hole in the circle to attach the rope to.
-In retrospect, I can think of a number of ways we could've improved this idea, but this was a successful prototype to show proof of concept.
+We started by cutting a circular piece of wood to attach to the motor shaft.